aggrawal-ankur/gitbook/content/blogs/timeline.md

 I was so fed up in this month that very bad decisions were running in my mind.
 Thanks to the learnings I had in the first five months.
 They saved me from destroying my progress and myself.

+I also found Sir Richard Feynman this month and he's the person who kept me sane this month.

 This time I had enough and I took the third most important decision of my life. ***I decided to explore RE myself.
 I decided to create the roadmap that I didn't got.***

 I wrote simple C programs like hello world and calculator and decided to explore them at bit level myself.